Palermo, the capital of Sicily, is rich in history, culture, and delicious cuisine.

 Ballarò Market is the most lively and authentic.
 It has been in the same place for over a thousand years.
 And the tradition of singing vendors in the area is just as old.

-Vucciria Market is not as big as Ballarò, but well worth a visit.
-There you find fish, meat, household utensils, cheese, butchers, and a knife sharpener.
+Vucciria Market is not as big as Ballarò, but it is worth visiting.
+There, you can find fish, meat, household utensils, cheese, butchers, quality knives, and a traditional knife sharpener.

 Vucciria is also home to the local old-school bar, Taverna Azzurra.
 Head here for a drink in the company of the locals.

 Of the three markets, Capo Market is the least exotic.
-But it's still a great place to do some shopping, eat, and drink.
+But it's still a great place to shop, eat, and drink.

 We bought some Sicilian mixed spices there.
 They made the food absolutely delicious and cost next to nothing.
-Had I known how good they were, I would have bought more to take home with me.
+If I knew how good they were, I would have bought more to take home.

-In Sicily afternoon is the time to relax.
+In Sicily, the afternoon is the time to relax.
 Many shops and restaurants are closed.
 But when the evening comes, the whole scene comes alive.

 First, people go for an evening walk.
-Then they go somewhere to eat.
-And after that, it's time to drink - and maybe eat some more.
+Then, they go somewhere to drink and eat.
+After that, there are many places to experience the nightlife.

 Palermo has a variety of bars that spill out onto the streets.
-Music, drinks and lots of people.
-And the delicious food from street grills.
+There is music, drinks, lots of people, and delicious food from street grills.

-Best of all, Palermo's nightlife goes on all year - and week - round.
+Best of all, Palermo's nightlife lasts all year - and week-round.

 The best place to look for nightlife is in the old town.
 Try Via Vittorio Emanuele and Via dei Chiavetteri, for example.